-JEECUP 2019 round 2 counselling result expected today evening on July 12
+UPDATE: JEECUP 2019 round 2 counselling result expected today at 4 pm

-JEECUP Polytechnic 2019 second round of counselling started from July 10th and the result is expected to be declared today by evening at jeecup.nic.in.
+JEECUP Polytechnic 2019 second round of counselling started from July 10th and the result is expected to be declared today evening at 4 pm.

-The Joint Entrance Examination Council, Uttar Pradesh (JEECUP) is expected to declare the result for round 2 counselling today on July 12.
-As per the official website, the result will be released by evening hours today.
-The online registration had begun for UPJEE Polytechnic 2019 second round of counselling from July 10.
-All the candidates will be able to check the second round of counselling result, once declared, at the official website - jeecup.nic.in.

 The 1st round of counselling seat allotment was declared on July 2nd last week.
 Candidates who had not registered or received seat allotment in the first round result were invited to apply for the second round.
 Applicants were to pay the registration fee of Rs 250 along with completing the choice (Institute wise/ Branch wise) filling and choice locking by July 11.

-Note: UPDATE: JEECUP 2019 round 2 counselling result expected today at 4 pm